thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-synapse-add.md

     ![Click "+ Add connection"]({{ site.baseurl }}/images/redshift-addconnection.png "Click "+ add connection"")
    <!--![]({{ site.baseurl }}/images/new-connection.png "New db connect") -->

-3. Create a name for your connection, a description (optional), then select the Synapse connection type.
+3. Create a name for your connection, a description (optional), then select the Synapse connection type, and click **Continue**.

    ![Add a Synapse connection]({{ site.baseurl }}/images/synapse-connectiontype.png "Add a Synapse connection")